 Political Pressure on the X: An Empirical Investigation Using the Havrilesky Approach

-KOF Swiss Economic Institute; CESifo (Center for Economic Studies and Ifo Institute for Economic Research); CESifo (Center for Economic Studies and Ifo Institute for Economic Research) - Ifo Institute for Economic Research
+KOF Swiss Economic Institute; CESifo (Center for Economic Studies and Ifo Institute); CESifo (Center for Economic Studies and Ifo Institute) - Ifo Institute

 Jakob De Haan